The top ten employers with commercial graduate schemes and internships

 The top ten graduate employers with commercial graduate programmes and internships

-- GSK.
-GSK runs its ‘graduate future leaders’ programmes in various business operations, and sales and marketing functions – from communications and HR to procurement.
-It also offers summer internships and industrial placement years in similar areas for students from any degree discipline.
+- GSK runs its graduate future leaders programmes in various business operations, and sales and marketing functions – from communications and HR to procurement.
+It also offers industrial placement years in similar areas for students from any degree discipline.

 Most programmes mentioned above are open to all degree subjects; some, but not all, require a 2.1 minimum.
 However, the vacancies offered by graduate employers – and the degree subjects they require – can change, so check out the individual company websites for roles you’re interested in.